charmbracelet/soft-serve/README.md

 > **Note** The `-i` part will be omitted in the examples below for brevity.
 You
 > can add your server settings to your sshconfig for quicker access.

-### Access Levels

-Soft Serve offers a simple access control.
-There are four access levels, no-access, read-only, read-write, and admin-access.

-`admin-access` has full control of the server and can make changes to users and repos.

-`read-write` access gets full control of repos.

-`read-only` can read public repos.

-`no-access` denies access to all repos.

 ### Authentication